Githbhatia/Streamlit_ReadV2/README.md

 7/30/2026 Added options to generate fourier spectra and power spectral density plots for the signals as requested by users.

+7/31/2026 Performance improvement for fourier spectra and power spectral density plots by caching calls.

 Try out at https://appreadv2-8tcju9gckv5rnfcrja59nj.streamlit.app/